 2011-12: Mueller appeared in the Swiss Elite League as a 16-year-old, skating in seven games and scoring his first professional goal with Kloten.
 In 30 games for Kloten’s U20 team (including four playoff games) he scored 4 goals with 5 assists and had 10 penalty minutes.
 Mueller was selected by Everett (WHL) in the first round (11th overall) of the 2012 CHL Import Draft.

 2012-13: Mueller played in 63 WHL games for Everett in his first season in North America and skated for Switzerland in the 2013 U18 and U20 World Junior Championship tournaments.
 He scored 6 goals with 25 assists and was minus-10 with 57 penalty minutes for the Silvertips.
-Everett made the playoffs despite finishing last in the U.S. Division with the WHL's fourth-worst record.
+Everett made the playoffs despite finishing last in the U.S. Division with the WHL’s fourth-worst record.
 Mueller was plus-three with 1 assist and 6 penalty minutes in six playoff games.
 At the U20 tournament he had 2 assists and was plus-seven with 6 penalty minutes in six games for Switzerland.
 In five games at the U18 tournament he had 1goal with 2 assists and was minus-one with 2 penalty minutes.
-Mueller was ranked ninth amongst North American skaters in Central Scouting's final rankings prior to the 2013 NHL Draft.
+Mueller was ranked ninth amongst North American skaters in the Central Scouting final rankings and was selected by San Jose in the first round (18th overall) in the 2013 NHL Draft.